How can you make your website Cross Browser Compatible?

-Which has set us on one point that more users are viewing the websites from a different browser and devices and also raised a question of does your website look the same in every device and platform it is viewed upon.
+It has set us on one point – if more users are viewing the websites on different browsers, then how will it look to them.
+This has raised a question of how a website looks on every device and platform it is viewed upon.

 What is Cross Brower Compatibility?

-Foremost aim for any web developer is to provide all users with the same experience.
-If your website is not Cross Browser Compatible then your competitors will definitely benefit from it and will ultimately result in losing your customers to your competitors.
-You will be at a loss as having a beautiful website but not working same on every browser sucks.
-Many viewers won't return to your website when it will not open in their browsers and potential customers won't choose your company as they may not find your website reliable.
+The foremost aim for any web developer is to provide all users with the same experience.
+If your website is not Cross-Browser Compatible, then your competitors will definitely benefit from it and will ultimately result in losing your customers to your competitors.
+You will be at a loss as having a beautiful website, but not working the same on every browser sucks.
+Many viewers won't return to your site when it does not open in their browsers, and potential customers won't choose your company as they may not find your website reliable.

-The web developer has built a website and it is running seamlessly on let's say his favourite browser Chrome.
+The web developer has built a website, and it is running seamlessly on let's say his favorite browser Chrome.
 Issues will occur when you decide to test it on other browsers like IE, Firefox, Safari, etc. You might notice that everything on your website that was working flawlessly before, now is not running the same on other browsers or giving errors.